Zuiryuji Temple 瑞龍寺

 JR Rail Pass holders can take the Hokuriku Shinkansen (connecting Tokyo, Kanazawa) to Shin-Takaoka.
 Once there, transfer to the Johana Line for a three-minute journey to Takaoka.
 If you do not have a rail pass, you can also take the Ainokaze Line from Toyama to Takaoka, a direct trip taking only 17 minutes.

 Whether you are just passing through Takaoka or planning on spending a day or more in the area, Zuiryuji can easily be worked into a tour of local attractions.
-However, a son et lumiere (sound and light) attraction held at the temple from April 28 to 30 each year makes for particularly beautiful viewing.
+However, a son et lumiere (sound and light) attraction usually held at the end of April at the temple is a beautiful sight to behold.
+For a small fee you can also enjoy the night market, which is usually held at the same time.
 Expect to pay a small fee, and plan ample time to take in the festive atmosphere as well as explore the concurrently held local night markets.

 A bold yet simple ambiance